-We're not done with the kitchen reno yet (that we started last January, gulp), but I feel like I've learned enough in the past ten months to share some of my hard-earned wisdom.
+We're not done with the kitchen remodel yet, but I feel like I've learned enough in the past ten months to share some of my hard-earned wisdom.

 Not that there's anything wrong with hiring out.

 A lot Some days I wish we would've done that, but we were on a very tight budget and we were confident that we could handle the projects that we needed to do on our own, although we did sweat it out when it came time to do the granite countertops.

 It's really been a long, tough road but it's been a great experience and I've learned a thing or two about myself.
 I know, learning stuff about yourself from a kitchen remodel...crazy!

 Anyway, here's a few things that have helped me survive through all of the chaos.

 Try to make some part of your living space a remodel free zone.

 We have a small house and all the stuff that we had in the kitchen has been tucked into different corners in almost every room, with lot of tools and paint adding to the mess.

 It's been hard at times, but I try to keep the living room looking as normal and tidy as possible so we can relax at night without looking at reno stuff.

 Go ahead and decorate, a little, for a holiday.